At 83, Charles French figured he still had plenty to give.

 Charles has aspired and succeeded on many fronts, including as a teaching golf pro for 19 years.
-His students included then-Vice President Joe Biden.
+His students included Vice President Joe Biden.
 Afterward, Charles received a vice presidential thank-you note for helping straighten Biden’s drive.

 At CASA/Prince George’s County, Charles isn’t looking for thank you notes.
 He’s looking to make a difference.